 cronitor discoverhas imported your crontab, and after reviewing the stdout output for accuracy, complete the integration by saving changes.

 dev01: ~ $ crontab -l 0 * * * * /var/app/bin/backup-blog.sh --full * */15 * * * /var/app/email/send-welcome-email.py 0 17 * * * /var/app/email/daily-activity-report.py dev01: ~ $ dev01: ~ $ cronitor discover --auto --save 0 * * * * cronitor exec SflG83 /var/app/bin/backup-blog.sh --full * */15 * * * cronitor exec iDNpKK /var/app/email/send-welcome-email.py 0 17 * * * cronitor exec JkY0lb /var/app/email/daily-activity-report.py 50 * * * * cronitor exec sEUGqK cronitor discover --auto Success: user "ubuntu" crontab updated dev01: ~ $ dev01: ~ $

 cronitor discover adds itself as an entry to each crontab file.
 This feature, auto-discover, is used to push schedule changes to Cronitor and alert

 you to any new jobs that have been added without monitoring.

-It's great to know that your cron job started but it's really valuable to know that it completed successfully.
-To alert you as quickly as possible when that's not the case we've developed a duration prediction algorithm.
-The predictions grow more accurate as we learn more about your job performance but will not work perfectly for every job.
-If it's normal for job runtime to vary significantly, or if you are receiving has not completed alerts earlier than you would like, you can provide a fixed runtime duration:
+Cronitor uses past performance to alert you when your job runs for longer than expected.
+Our prediction algorithm grows more precise as we learn more about your job performance but will never work perfectly for every job.
+If it's normal for runtime to vary significantly or if you are receiving has not completed alerts earlier than you would like, you can provide a fixed runtime duration: